• Skip to primary navigation

 • This is a great dish to make in advance if you are entertaining.
 It actually tastes better the day after it’s cooked as the flavors have more time to come together.

-Yes, and as with many slow cooked recipes, the flavor will actually be better the next day.
+As with many slow cooked recipes, the flavor of these leftover lamb shanks will actually be even better the next day.
 Transfer to a clean lidded container and be mindful of when you first cooked the meat.
 It will keep for up to 3 days in the fridge.

 To re-heat, place back on the stove and slowly bring to a simmer, stirring.
 Cover and simmer until the lamb is completely heated through.
 Made sure you don’t boil the lamb too hard as this could make it tough.